intjelic/python-sfml/doc/source/api/network.rst

       The high-level interface is not implemented yet.

-      The socket is automatically disconnected when it is destroyed, but if you want to explicitely close the connection while the socket instance is still alive, you can call disconnect.
+      The socket is automatically disconnected when it is destroyed, but if you want to explicitly close the connection while the socket instance is still alive, you can call disconnect.

       Usage example::